vinnik-dmitry07/FunctionalProgrammingLabs/README.md

 ## Lab2 "Lists (Additional tasks)" (Prolog)
 Find all the "top peaks" of the list and their positions.
 A list item is an upper peak if it is larger than its existing neighbors.
 Consider that the list consists of different items.
 For example, in the list `[5, 4, 2, 8, 3, 1, 6, 9, 5]` the upper peaks and their positions are: `(5,1), (8,4), (9,8)`.
 ## Lab3 "Finite-state automata" (Haskell)
-For given words v and w, determine if the finite state machine admits at least one word that can be represented as vywy for some word y.
-If yes, give an example of the corresponding word vywy.
+For given words v and w, determine if the finite state machine admits at least one word that can be represented as _vywy_ for some word _y_.
+If yes, give an example of the corresponding word _vywy_.
 ## Lab4 "Context-free grammars" (in progress)
 For each non-terminal A find:
 ```